My name is Alexander. My nickname is Beastly. I write about sex.

 To be free and let go of the fear, anger, and guilt.
 How do we move on?

 I feel your message.
-Many gay men have similar experiences in religion — specifically Christianity, which I’m assuming is the faith that clashes with your sexuality.
+Many gay men have similar experiences in religion — specifically Christianity, which I’m assuming is the faith that you say clashes with your sexuality.

 Some religious queer people debate that clash and say the historic abuse of LGBTQ+ people by Christians is the result of misguided church policy, not divine mandate.
 They tell us “the Bible actually says nothing about homosexuality” and other things like that.

 I grew up in the Southern Baptist church and loved it.
 From a young age, I wanted to be a pastor.
 Even as a child, I was interested in the minutia of Christianity.
 My lifelong interest in philosophy started with asking questions about the nature of God.
-I once had a long discussion with Dad about the spiritual world — what role did it play in ours?
+When I was about twelve, I had a long discussion with Dad about the spiritual world — what role did it play in ours?
 How could I see its influence?

-My father is a surgeon, but in theology, he is brilliant.
+My father is a surgeon and an incredibly brilliant man.
+His mind, like mine, is powerful and ferocious.
 He urged me to think deeply.
-We were close and shared a seriousness about religion that my mother and sister did not, and that made me feel like we were united in a beautiful mission.
+We were close and shared a seriousness about religion that my mother and sister did not, and that made me feel like we were united in a common mission.

-My study into Catholicism was discouraged and eventually stopped when I tried to purchase some Catholic books at the Christian bookstore my parents ran for a few years as a side business.
-It’s unwise to tell a smart pre-teen no. After that, I only wanted to know more.
+My study into Catholicism was eventually forcibly stopped when I tried to purchase some Catholic books at the Christian bookstore my parents ran for a few years.
+It’s unwise to tell a smart pre-teenager no, and I just wanted to know more.

 One day my parents bought me a book of illustrated world myths from Barnes & Noble.
-The front cover featured an illustration of the Greek myth of Prometheus, the fire thief, so they likely assumed it was filled with old Greek mythology — obvious fairy tales.
+The front cover featured an illustration of the Greek myth of Prometheus, the fire thief, so they must have assumed it was filled with old Greek mythology — obvious fairy tales.
 But when I got home, I realized it also contained Christian myths — “Noah and the Ark,” “Jonah and the Whale,” and so on.
 The book was one of the most powerful things to drop into my life.
-Its illustrations were made to entertain kids, but its implications were significant.
+Its illustrations were made to entertain kids, but its implications were powerful.
 By holding Bible stories up alongside “Theseus and the Minotaur,” it either made stories I was supposed to believe in look flimsier or made the story of Odin carving the first humans out of driftwood appear more plausible.
-In other words, it either enforced doubt or asserted the validity of other faiths.
+It either enforced doubt or asserted the validity of other faiths.
 For me, it did the latter.